1978 Spanish constitutional referendum

 A constitutional referendum was held in Spain on Wednesday, 6 December 1978, for approval or rejection of the proposed Spanish Constitution.
 The new constitution had been approved by the Cortes Generales on 31 October 1978, with the provision that the new law had to be approved by Spanish voters as well.
 The question asked was "Do you approve of the Constitution Bill?" (¿Aprueba el Proyecto de Constitución?).
 The referendum resulted in 92% of valid votes in support of the bill on a turnout of 67%.

 Purpose

 The new constitution was intended to replace the many constitutional laws of the Franco era, the Fundamental Laws of the Realm, and turn Spain into a constitutional monarchy by removing many of the King's powers.
 The feat of creating a democratic system without breaking the structures of power of the state was made possible by the approval of the Political Reform Law, passed by the Francoist Cortes as the last Fundamental Law in 1977.
-It had been drafted by the President of the Cortes Españolas, Torcuato Fernández-Miranda (including changes that would replace the Cortes Españolas with a Cortes Generales), and supported by Prime Minister Adolfo Suárez and King Juan Carlos.
-The law provided for the legalization of political parties and a democratic election to Constituent Cortes, a committee of which then drafted the Constitution.
+It had been drafted by the President of the Cortes Españolas, Torcuato Fernández-Miranda (including changes that would replace the Cortes Españolas with a Cortes Generales), and supported by Prime Minister Adolfo Suárez and King Juan Carlos I. The law provided for the legalization of political parties and a democratic election to Constituent Cortes, a committee of which then drafted the Constitution.